 - Justification for lowering iARC, (intrinsic Air Risk Class) if applicable.

-The Netherlands is an EASA member state.
+The Netherlands is an European Union Aviation Safety Agency (EASA) Member State.
 Therefore, all drone flights in the Netherlands must comply with Regulation [EU]2019/947.